McDonnell Douglas F-15 Eagle in 1/72 scale

 This Hasegawa F-15 kit (also distributed by HALES in the U.K.) had raised panel lines as most models of those days.
 It was not even indicated what version it was.
 The detail is adequate but off course simple as compared to todays kits.

 I had noticed another type of antenna fairing on the tail top for the F-15C, this was made from a piece of sprue.
+Later to find it was in the kit!

 A lot of stenciling is on the airframe including panelling numbers, these were suggested with an inkpen.
 The markings were home made but also came from probably a F-4E Modeldecal set (nowadays Dutch Decal has decal sets).